 - When was the last time you reviewed your pricing?
 Most early-stage businesses don’t charge enough.

 - Have you got accounting software so you can print a list of your overheads and go through them line by line?
-I heard the founder of outdoor adventure company Go Ape speak on this – he does this every quarter and regularly finds ways to save thousands.

 - Have you obtained quotes recently from new suppliers to check you are paying the right amount or whether you could get a better deal?
 Do this at least quarterly.

 - Can you change the price/product specification of what you do to make it more profitable?
 For example, could you move upmarket or introduce a value range?